USGS: Another earthquake shakes portions of Kansas

-SUMNER COUNTY – Another small earthquake hit Kansas late Thursday.
-The quake just before midnight and measured a magnitude 2.6 and was centered approximately ten miles west of Belle Plaine in Sumner County, according to the U.S. Geological Survey.
+HARPER COUNTY – An earthquake shook portions of Kansas on Thursday.
+The quake just before 1:30p.m. measured a magnitude 3.3 and was centered approximately 6 miles southeast of Harper, according to the U.S. Geological Survey.

 The USGS recorded nearly a dozen Kansas earthquakes in April, seven in March and six in February.
 They measured from 2.5. to 3.3.

-There are no reports of damage or injury from Thursday’s quake, according to the Sumner County Sheriff’s Department.
+There are no reports of damage or injury from Thursday’s quake, according to the Harper County Sheriff’s Department.

 Leave a Reply